dav1carvalho/dav1carvalho/README.md

-## Olá, meu nome é Davi! 👋
+## Hello!
+My name is Davi! 👋

-- 🎓 Graduando em Sistemas de Informação na  UFLA - Universidade Federal de Lavras
+- 🎓 Undergraduate in Information Systems at Universidade Federal de Lavras (UFLA) - Minas Gerais, Brazil
-- 🎓 Tecnico em informática pelo SENAI - MG
+- 🎓 Computer Technician by SENAI - Minas Gerais, Brazil
-- 💻 Atualmente sou Product Owner na [Comp Júnior](https://www.compjunior.com.br/) e Estagiário em Business Analyst na [Keyrus](http://keyrus.com.br/)
+- 💻 I'm currently Product Owner at [Comp Júnior](https://www.compjunior.com.br/) and intern in Business Analyst at [Keyrus](http://keyrus.com.br/)
+- 📚 Immersed in the technological universe with the desire to learn more and more
+- 💡 "Doubt is the beginning of wisdom"

 ---

-### Você pode me encontrar por aqui:
+### Here are some social networks you can find me:

 <a target="_blank" href="https://www.linkedin.com/in/dav1carvalho/">
   <img align="left" alt="LinkedIN" width="25px" src="https://logospng.org/download/linkedin/logo-linkedin-icon-2048.png" /> </a>